 Download our survey report for full details of our findings and recommendations.
 Complementing the report is a set of case studies of seven high-profile organisations and their L&D journey through the pandemic.
 Their experiences will serve as helpful examples for those looking to steer their course through what may be a protracted and complex post-pandemic recovery.

 The past year created a unique climate where often siloed business functions are now working together to solve critical business challenges.
-Now is the time to build forward and leverage that momentum to improve individual, team and organisational learning.
+Now is the time to build forward and leverage that momentum to improve individual, team and organisational learning."

-Independent industry analyst
+Laura Overton, independent industry analyst

 Key findings